pouya-absn/readycode/README.md

 # Ready Code
-it may have happened to you,  you want to start a project or you need to enter a shebang  or have the permissions to run the script you can use this script to run your projects faster and start coding
+it happens to everyone, you may want to start a project or maybe you need to enter a shebang or you might want to have the permission to run your scripts. this script was written to help you write code faster, better and easier.

 ### How to use :
 ```bash